Last Updated on July 7, 2023 by Mary Pressler

 - Air conditioners of the wrong capacity: Space cooling equipment achieves top performance when its capacity matches the application.
 When AC equipment is selected too small or too large, there are performance issues – undersized equipment cannot deliver sufficient cooling during the hottest summer days, and oversized equipment wears down faster because it runs in shorter cycles.

-In 2016 alone, total sales of ENERGY STAR products in the USA added up $100 billion, and energy consumers saved around $20 billion in energy expenses.
+In 2020, an average of 800,000 ENERGY STAR products were sold every day!
 From the business standpoint, ENERGY STAR products yield an annual return on investment of 20% on average.

 ENERGY STAR for Homes and Commercial Buildings